Menu Close

 • Baking Powder

 This is a pretty foolproof recipe, and it only takes a few minutes to prep!
 First of all, get your oats ready.
-One Degree Organic Oats are perfect – I used their sprouted rolled oats for this recipe, as the rolled oats worked better than instant oatmeal.
+I used sprouted rolled oats for this recipe, as the rolled oats worked better than instant oatmeal.
+There is no need to separate the wet ingredients and dry ingredients, the waffle batter can be mixed all together in a large bowl.

 You’ll also need your waffle maker out!
 I used a Belgian waffle maker for deep delicious pockets in my waffles.
 The waffle maker got these waffles super crisp on the outside and warm and chewy in the middle.

-vegan oat flour waffles without eggs dairy free waffles with oats oatmeal waffles no eggs no milk
+oat waffles recipe without eggs or dairy easy Belgian waffles with oatmeal

-1. Make the Oat Flour: add the rolled oats directly into a blender or food processor.
-Blend or process for 2 minutes until the oats have transformed into a fine powder.
+1. Make the Oat Flour: add the rolled oats directly into a high-speed blender or food processor.
+Blend or process for 2 minutes until the oats have transformed into a fine flour.

 2. In a large mixing bowl, add the oats, almond milk, coconut oil, maple syrup.
 In a separate dish mix the flaxseeds with an equal amount of water and allow that to sit for 1 minute.
 Add the flax mixture to the bowl along with the vanilla extract, baking powder, and salt.
 Mix well to combine.

-4. Serve immediately, and top with fresh maple syrup and your favorite fruit, enjoy!
+4. Serve immediately, and top with a drizzle of maple syrup and your favorite fruit, enjoy!

 Cozy Brunch Recipes with Oats You’ll Love!

-As always, if you make this vegan and gluten free oat flour waffles recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+As always, if you make these easy oat flour waffles recipe be sure to leave me a comment rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipes!

 Let’s keep in touch – make sure to sign up for my newsletter to get free recipe inspiration.
 And don’t forget to follow over on Pinterest, Instagram , & my YouTube channel – I’d love to connect with you there!